roycelim578/LSTM_USEQ/README.md

 - To view the model and strategy evaluation results for each fold, navigate to `RESULTS > FOLD{fold}`

-- For any further inquiries, please do not hesitate to contact me via [roycelim578@gmail.com](roycelim578@gmail.com)
+- For any further inquiries, please do not hesitate to contact me via <roycelim578@gmail.com>

+## License

+RNN_USEQ_MARK6 - Using LSTM models to predict U.S. stock price movement

+Copyright (C) 2025  Royce Lim

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.